mega-dean/hallowdale/README.md

 This is a "New Game +" mode like Steel Sole but without the damage respawns, so you can play this if you just want to run around the map and find the purple pens.

-### Configuration

-There is currently no menu for rebinding keys, but they can be overridden by placing a file at `config/key_overrides.json` and restarting the game.
-Gamepad buttons can be rebound with a file at `config/button_overrides.json`, using button names for a Playstation controller.
-See `config/key_overrides.json.example` and `config/button_overrides.json.example` for examples.

-None of the other settings (like fps) are configurable yet.

 ### Controls

 Most of the controls match the default Hollow Knight controls, but there are a few differences: